the-pudding/book-collection/README.md

+run fanciness anlaysis, trying to get it to define items. run familiarity anlaysis: trying to get to define items.

+get cool restaurants on there...like waldorf offensive things?? but what if that's the point...like chinese food that's old? or takes on other culture's food? like italian? first mention of pizza? or collactions--where became more popular as a luxury item...like lobster? coinsider changing to pre 1950—has a sort of charm to just having that data...

 decide on images for soot:
 - try removing germany...or maybe just one's with a geography?
-- remove anything less than 1960s
+# remove anything less than 1960s -> "image_ids_after_1959.json"
 - remove anything that doesn't have high-res
 - could also just do first page of menu with menu content (so less repeating?)
-- remove wines
+- remove primarily wines